Thrift Shop: Background and composition

 The song illustrates Macklemore's interest in buying cheap clothing from thrift shops, disdaining designer labels and trends.
-He claims to enjoy donning "your granddad's clothes" and impulsively buying a sharp-looking but dubious-smelling fur stole just because "it was 99 cents".
+He claims to enjoy donning "your granddad's clothes" and impulsively buying a sharp-looking but strong-smelling fur stole just because "it was 99 cents".
 Macklemore spoke to MTV News about the meaning of the song.
 "Rappers talk about, oh I buy this and I buy that, and I spend this much money and I make it rain, and this type of champagne and painting the club, and this is the kind of record that's the exact opposite," he explained.
 "It's the polar opposite of it.
 It's kind of standing for like let's save some money, let's keep some money away, let's spend as little as possible and look as fresh as possible at the same time."

 Asked why he thought the track was so successful, Macklemore replied, "I think hip-hop goes in waves, and it's something that's different.
 It's a concept.
 It's obviously against the status quo of what people normally rap about.
 This is a song that goes against all of that.
 How much can you save?
 How fresh can you look by not looking like anybody else?
 And on top of that, you have an infectious beat and a hook that gets stuck in people's heads."

+Macklemore stated that the message he was trying to send with that song was: "Don't be a fuckboy and think that a logo is going to make you cool.
+There are finds out there.
+There are treasures.
+There are amazing ways that you can freak fashion and be an individual, and we don't need to get caught up spending all this money.
+Save it.
+Go to the thrift shop."

 "Thrift Shop" is written in the key of G♯ minor and has a tempo of 95 beats per minute.
 The song is prominently underpinned by a looping saxophone melody.

 Critical reception

 The song received widespread critical acclaim.
 It has been called a critique of the product placement common in modern hip hop, but The New York Times critic Jon Caramanica wrote, "[I]t's not quite the robust sendup of hip-hop-extravagance clichés that it aspires to be."
-Robert Copsey of Digital Spy gave the song 5 out of 5 stars, calling it "a rare beast of a song - original, musically daring and genuinely funny."
+Robert Copsey of Digital Spy gave the song 5 out of 5 stars, calling it "a rare beast of a song – original, musically daring and genuinely funny."
 Entertainment Weekly named the song as the 18th best single of 2012.
 The song was number 1 in the Triple J Hottest 100 countdown of 2012.
 In 2022, American Songwriter named it Macklemore's best song.